 The World War II era brought other important changes to country music.
 The rapid mobilization of the civilian population for the war effort resulted in a dramatic increase in urbanization and industrialization, as millions of Americans from rural backgrounds moved to the cities to work in factories and office buildings.
 This rapid transformation from an agrarian to an urban lifestyle was reflected in the emergence of a new type of country music called "honky-tonk."
 Although still based primarily on the musical structures and instrumentation of traditional country, honky-tonk dealt more candidly with the problems of an increasingly urbanized, industrialized, and morally permissive society.
 Issues such as alcoholism, infidelity, divorce, and other social problems, which formerly were not discussed openly in public, became common themes in honky-tonk songs.

 The 1980s brought further important developments in country music.
 While native Texans such as Kenny Rogers, born in Houston in 1938, Barbara Mandrell, born in Houston in 1948, and Larry Gatlin, born in Seminole in 1948, topped the charts with crossover pop-country hits, a group of college friends living in San Marcos was about to turn the country music world on its head.
 The Ace in the Hole Band, which included Mike Daily, Terry Hale, Tommy Foote, Ron Cabal, and a young, unknown singer named George Strait, exploded on the scene, inspiring a return to the roots of traditional country music.
 George Strait, born in Poteet, Texas, in 1952 and raised in nearby Pearsall, honed his singing skills during a stint in the United States Army and then went on to pursue a degree in agriculture at Southwest Texas State University (now Texas State University).
 Between classes and local gigs, particularly at Kent Finlay's Cheatham Street Warehouse in San Marcos, Strait and the band developed a loyal following.
 In 1981 Strait signed on with MCA Records and quickly became a country superstar.
 With an emphasis on western swing and back-to-basics honky-tonk, his long string of Number 1 hits, which includes "Fool Hearted Memory," "Right or Wrong," "Amarillo By Morning," "Baby Blue," and "Does Fort Worth Ever Cross Your Mind?," spawned legions of imitators and reawakened an interest in more traditional-sounding country music.
 Strait was inducted into the Country Music Hall of Fame in 2006 and named Artist of the Decade by the Academy of Country Music in 2009.
-As of 2010 Strait's remarkable run included fifty-seven Number-1 hit singles--a world record among music artists in any genre.
+In 2014 he was named Entertainer of the Year by the Academy of Country Music.
+As of 2015 Strait's remarkable run included sixty Number-1 hit singles--a world record among music artists in any genre.

 From the 1990s into the twenty-first century, such Texas artists as Lee Ann Womack, Clint Black, Lyle Lovett, LeAnn Rimes, Robert Earl Keen, Jr., Jimmie Dale Gilmore, Joe Ely, Pat Green, Randy Rogers, Kevin Fowler, Rick Treviño, the Dixie Chicks, and countless others have followed in the footsteps of these earlier pioneers to build successful careers of their own.
+Texan Jack Ingram won the Academy of Country Music’s Top New Male Vocalist in 2007.
+Newcomer Kacey Musgraves was named New Artist of the Year in 2013 by the Country Music Association and won a Grammy for Best Country Album in 2014.
+By 2015 Longview native Miranda Lambert had won numerous awards including Female Vocalist of the Year from the Academy of Country Music a staggering six consecutive times; she won five consecutive awards in that same category from the Country Music Association.
 These younger musicians appear committed to making sure that Texas will continue to have a profound and lasting impact on country music for many years to come.

 Gregg Andrews, "It's the Music: Kent Finlay's Cheatham Street Warehouse in San Marcos, Texas," Journal of Texas Music History, Volume 5, Number 1, Spring 2005, 8–25.
 Richard Bauman and Roger D. Abrahams, eds., "And Other Neighborly Names": Social Process and Cultural Image in Texas Folklore, (Austin: University of Texas Press, 1981).
 Jean A. Boyd, "We're the Light Crust Doughboys from Burrus Mill": An Oral History (Austin: University of Texas Press, 2003).
 Joe Carr and Alan Munde, Prairie Nights to Neon Lights: The Story of Country Music in West Texas (Lubbock: Texas Tech University Press, 1995).
 Fred Dellar, Alan Cackett, Roy Thompson, eds., The Harmony Illustrated Encyclopedia of Country Music (London: Salamander Books, 1986).
 Alan B. Govenar and Jay F. Brakefield, Deep Ellum and Central Track: Where the Black and White Worlds of Dallas Converged (Denton: University of North Texas Press, 1998).
 Gary Hartman, The History of Texas Music (College Station: Texas A&M University Press, 2008).
 Duncan McLean, Lone Star Swing: On the Trail of Bob Wills and His Texas Playboys (New York: Norton, 1997).
 Bill C. Malone, Country Music U.S.A.
 (Austin: University of Texas Press, 2002).
 Steven Opdyke, Willie Nelson Sings America (Austin: Eakin Press, 1998).
 William A. Owens, Tell Me a Story, Sing Me A Song: A Texas Chronicle (Austin: University of Texas Press, 1983).
 Texas Music Museum, Waltz Across Texas: An Introduction to the Country and Western Music of Texas (Austin, 1991).
 Charles R. Townsend, San Antonio Rose: The Life and Music of Bob Wills (Urbana: University of Illinois Press, 1976).